 Finally, the TM9V is compatible with York’s Hx3 Communicating Zoning System smart thermostat, whereas the TL9E is only compatible with conventional controls.

 One thing that the TM9V doesn’t have, however, is the ultra-low NOx emissions rating that the TL9E boasts.

 But when you need a York furnace in Canada and live in a cold part of the country or a large home, the TM9V will be much better equipped to handle your heating demands.

 Model Comparison by Features: York TL9E versus York YP9C

-Whereas the TL9E is a mid-range model in terms of specifications and price, the YP9C is York’s top-of-the-line furnace.
+Whereas the TL9E is an economy model in terms of specifications and price, the YP9C is a top-of-the-line York furnace.
 It generally falls into the $4,500 to $5,100 price range, and while it is more expensive, it does have some benefits over the TL9E.